-Prerequisites: CIT 101/L, COMP 122/L; Lower Division writing requirement.
+Prerequisites: Grade of “C-” or better in CIT 101/L and COMP 122/L; Lower division writing requirement.
 Corequisite: CIT 210L.
 Introduction to the basic components of CIT systems, including networking, web systems, databases, scripting, system administration and maintenance, and system integration.
 A deeper study of operating system principles, network architecture and resource management, including shared resources.

-Prerequisites: CIT 160/L; COMP 182/L; MATH 103, MATH 150A or MATH 255A.
+Prerequisites: Grade of “C-” or better in CIT 160/L and COMP 182/L; Grade of “C-” or better in MATH 103, MATH 150A or MATH 255A.
 Corequisite: CIT 270L.
 Role of integrative programming in information technology: operating systems, system management, application reuse.
 Tools and techniques for integrative programming, such as Perl, TCL/tk, VBscript and Python.
-Script programming development environments.
-Role of scripting in system installation and management.
-Client-server architecture. …
+Script …

-Prerequisites: CIT 210/L, CIT 270/L. Overview of enterprise system architecture, principles and practices of systems administration, and system management, including firewalls and proxy servers, networked file systems, user account management, resources allocation, installation and configuration of operating systems, startup and shutdown, booting, performance monitoring, storage backup and restore, system administration tools, system maintenance, user support …
+Prerequisites: Grade of “C-” or better in CIT 210/L and CIT 270/L. Corequisite: CIT 360L.
+Overview of enterprise system architecture, principles and practices of systems administration and system management including firewalls and proxy servers; networked file systems; user account management; resources allocation, installation and configuration of operating systems, startup and shutdown, booting, performance monitoring, storage …

-Prerequisites: COMP 484/L; IS 451; Upper Division Writing Proficiency Exam.
-Corequisite: CIT 480L.
+Prerequisite: Grade of “C-” or better in IS 451.
+Corequisites: CIT 384/L; CIT 480L.
 CIT senior project first semester includes project proposal, methods and processes, feasibility studies, teamwork, CASE tools, work breakdown structure, estimating and budgeting, schedule planning, peer reviews and inspections, and technical presentation.
 Professional communication.
 Teamwork concepts and issues.
-Organizational Context.
-Professional and ethical …
+Organizational context.
+Professional and …

-Prerequisites: CIT 480/L. Corequisite: CIT 481L.
-CIT senior project second semester includes system/software design, functional and non-functional testing, system and acceptance testing, schedule management and tracking, delivery and deployment planning, social contexts of computing, standards and certification issues such as ISO, CMMI, technical presentation, technical documentation, legal Issues in computing, intellectual property.
-Lab: 3 hours …
+Prerequisites: Grade of “C-” or better in CIT 480/L. Corequisite: CIT 481L.
+CIT senior project second semester includes system/software design, functional and non-functional testing, system and acceptance testing, schedule management and tracking, delivery and deployment planning, social contexts of computing, standards and certification issues such as ISO, CMMI, technical presentation, technical documentation, legal issues in …

 COMP 100.
 Computers: Their Impact and Use (3)